-Toyohashi is situated at the center of the area which was once ruled by the Yoshida clan.
-Toward the end of the 18th century, the leader of the clan brought in Suzuki Jinzaemon from Kyoto, and he began making brushes for the clan.
-Gradually lower ranking samurai started this work and this marked the true beginnings of the craft in Toyohashi.
+Toyohashi is located in an area once ruled by the Yoshida clan.
+Toward the end of the 18th century, the leader of the clan invited Suzuki Jinzaemon to come from Kyoto to make brushes for the clan.
+Over time, lower-ranking samurai began making brushes and this marked the true beginnings of the craft in Toyohashi.

-Toward the end of the 19th century, Haga Jirokichi promoted the making of a coreless brush called a suihitsu and the same brushes are still being made today.
-Jirokichi was also instrumental in giving the craft a firm base in the area, and established a scheme for the training of apprentices.
+Toward the end of the 19th century, Haga Jirokichi developed a coreless brush called a suihitsu, which is still being produced today.
+He was also instrumental in giving the craft a firm base in the area by establishing a scheme for training apprentices.

-Being a style of writing brush in general use, the market for Toyohashi Fude has been greatly affected by the importing of cheaper brushes from China.
-A great deal of effort is therefore being made to produce top quality brushes to appeal to the Japanese user, in order to survive in a very competitive market.
-Various types of brushes for calligraphy and painting are still being made with unfailing diligence, following traditional methods and techniques.
+As a general writing brush, the market for Toyohashi brushes has been greatly affected by competition from cheaper brushes made in China.
+Consequently, a concerted effort is being made to produce brushes of the highest quality that appeal to the Japanese user in order to survive in a very competitive market.
+Today, various types of brushes, including those for calligraphy and painting, are diligently produced using traditional methods and techniques.

 How to make